barentsen/python-course/README.md

 Credits
 -------
-This course is strongly inspired, and partially adapted, from an existing course called "Python: Programming for Scientists" by Thomas Robitaille, which is available under the ~same license here:
+This course is inspired by, and partially adapted from, an existing course called "Python: Programming for Scientists" by Thomas Robitaille, which is available under the same license here:

    https://github.com/astrofrog/py4sci